Stratis-Dermanoutsos/Algorithms-C-Sharp/README.md

-Note: If you find any bugs in the code or have any doubts regarding the codes feel free to raise an issue or a PR.
+Note: If you find any bugs in the code or have any doubts regarding the codes feel free to raise an issue.